davidtchiu/davidtchiu.github.io/teaching/cs240/hwk1.ghpages/index.md

 - If you're reading online tutorials on how to create a Github page, ignore all references to their markdown (.md) support.
 (Markdown is a simplified syntax for generating webpages -- they converted into HTML by a 3rd-party application).
 You are required to do this assignment using HTML and CSS that _you_ write.

-- You'll be creating a live webpage here: [https://yourUserName.github.io](https://yourUserName.github.io).
+- You'll be creating a live webpage here: [https://yourGithubUserName.github.io](https://yourGithubUserName.github.io).

 - On your local machine, create a new project in VS Code and have git manage it.
-Rename your local branch from `master` to `main` for compatability with Github.
+Rename your local branch from `master` to `main` for compatibility with Github.

 - Working in VS Code, you are to create the following documents.
-As you're editing your homepage, make commits often, as you will be graded on the frequency and quality of your commit messages.
+As you're editing your homepage, make commits often, as you will be graded on the _frequency_ and _quality_ of your commit messages.
 The commit messages don't need to be long, but you should be able to trace your steps by viewing them.

   - `index.html` file is your landing (home) page.
 You are required to upload and show an image of yourself and write a little more about who you are.
 You don't have to write a novel -- just a few paragraph synopsis will do.